theobald-software/theobald-software.github.io/content/_en/xtract-is-for-azure/sap-connection/sap-connection-with-snc.md

 {: .box-tip }
 **Tip:** Values to fill out the forms can be found in the SAP Logon Pad in the *Properties* or acquired from SAP Basis team.

-1. Click **[Additions]** within "Xtract IS Connection Manager" window.
-The window "Xtract IS Connection Manager Additions" opens.
+1. Click **[Additions]** within "Xtract IS for Azure Connection Manager" window.
+The window "Xtract IS for Azure Connection Manager Additions" opens.
 ![SNC](/img/content/SNC.png){:class="img-responsive"}
 2. Enable the checkbox **SNC enabled**.
 The fields **SNC Library (32 Bit. & 64 Bit)**, **Partner Name** and **Quality of Protection** become customizable.
 ![SNC](/img/content/SNC_fields.png){:class="img-responsive"}
 3. Check the SAP parameter *snc/gssapi_lib* to determine, which library is used for encryption in your SAP system. <br>
-Your SAP basis has to import and configure the same library on the application server and on the machine, where Xtract IS is running.
+Your SAP basis has to import and configure the same library on the application server and on the machine, where Xtract IS for Azure is running.
 4. In the SNC library fields (1), fill in the complete path to the library location for 32 Bit & 64 Bit e.g., `C:\Program Files (x86)\SAP\FrontEnd\SecureLogin\sapcrypto.dll`.
 5. Fill in the SAP Partner Name (2) configured for the SAP application server e.g., `p:SAPserviceERP/do_not_care@THEOBALD.LOCAL`.
 7. Define the SNC level of protection e.g., *9 - Maximum* default value. <br>